tomthecollins/mcp/README.md

 * Meredith, D., Lemstr&ouml;m, K., & Wiggins, G. A. (2002).
 Algorithms for discovering repeated patterns in multidimensional representations of polyphonic music.
 Journal of New Music Research, 31, 321-345.
 * Collins, T., Arzt, A., Frostel, H., & Widmer, G. (2016).
 Using geometric symbolic fingerprinting to discover distinctive patterns in polyphonic music corpora.
 In D. Meredith (Ed.), Computational Music Analysis (pp. 445-474).
 Berlin: Springer.
 * Deutsch, D., Henthorn, T., and Lapidis, R. (2011).
 Illusory transformation from speech to song.
 Journal of the Acoustical Society of America, 129, 2245-2252.
-* M&uuml;llensiefen, D., & Halpern, A. R. (2014).
-The role of features and context in recognition of novel melodies.
-Music Perception, 31, 418-435.
+* Barrett, F. S., & Janata, P. (2016).
+Neural responses to nostalgia-evoking music modeled by elements of dynamic musical structure and individual differences in affective traits.
+Neuropsychologia, 91, 234-246.

 ## Tentative Schedule
 | Class.
 Date, Leader | Topics | Reading Requirements and Deadlines  |